The same name – "Fairfax-Falls Church Community Services Board" (CSB) – refers to both:

 Members of the CSB board are volunteers who are appointed by the City of Fairfax, the City of Falls Church, their county district supervisor or by the chair of the Fairfax County Board of Supervisors, Sharon Bulova.
 One member is appointed by the Fairfax County Sheriff.
 Board members may serve up to three terms consecutively, and each term lasts three years.

-Two of the current vacancies on the CSB Board are At-Large appointments, and one is for the Springfield District.
+The current vacancy on the CSB Board is an At-Large appointment.
 If you are interested in serving on the CSB Board, contact your Supervisor.
 Please be prepared to provide a current résumé.

 To find out about other volunteer opportunities with the CSB, please contact the CSB Intern and Volunteer Program.